samueleduardoPL/github-activity-cli/README.md

 # 🏗 Architecture

 This project follows a Layered Architecture pattern:
--Clear separation of concerns
+    Clear separation of concerns
--Business logic isolated from UI
+    Business logic isolated from UI
--External API access isolated from domain logic
--This improves maintainability, readability, and scalability.
+    External API access isolated from domain logic This improves maintainability, readability, and scalability.

 # 🔧 Technologies Used